Exploration and Investigation

 - What criteria are used for admission?

 - Does the college require the SAT or ACT?
+Or is the college test-optional or test-flexible?
 If SAT Subject Tests are required, which ones?

 - How significant are extracurricular activities, rigor of academic program, and essays?